eralpkor/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+* `.forEach()` returns undefined whereas `.map()` returns new array.

 2. What is the difference between a function and a method?

+* Not much; method is a function that is in an object.

 3. What is closure?

+* Closure is an inner function that can access to the outer function's variables and scope;

 4. Describe the four rules of the 'this' keyword.

+* 1. In a regular function (or if you're not in a function at all), this points to window.
+This is the default case (window binding).

+* 2. When a function is called as a method, this points to the object that's on the left side of the dot (implicit binding).

+* 3. In a function that's being called as a constructor, this points to the object that the constructor is creating (new binding).

+* 4. When you explicitly set the value of this manually using bind, apply, or call, it's all up to you (explicit binding).

 5. Why do we need super() in an extended class?

+* `super()` is used to tell a parent’s constructor to be concerned with the child’s attributes.
+Otherwise we would use the `Object.create(this, Class)` syntax.

 ## Project Set up